 We believe that any community knows its own needs best, so we facilitate communication in order to bring people into conversation.
-In that spirit, we offer Social Media advice and management to other organizations, including Hindu American Seva Charities/Anju Bhargava, the Hindu representative on President Obama's Council on Faith-based and Neighborhood Partnerships.
+In that spirit, we offer Social Media advice and management to other organizations, including Hindu American Seva Charities/Anju Bhargava, the first Hindu representative on the White House Advisory Council on Faith-based and Neighborhood Partnerships.

 Headwaters/Delta helps document religious diversity in the United States by acting as a Research Affiliate for the Pluralism Project at Harvard University.We also support interfaith, development and social justice work around the world.